-If you have reason to believe our department is holding property belonging to you, we encourage you to contact the Property Room Manager at 419-882-1735.
+If you have reason to believe our department is holding property belonging to you, we encourage you to contact the property-evidence manager at 419-882-1735.

 Once all police use of the property has been satisfied and it is approved for release, property may be obtained from 8:00 a.m. to 4:00 p.m., Monday through Friday (excluding holidays).

-There are several ways to let us know about the good things our officers are doing.
-You can send us a message on Facebook, or send an email firstname.lastname@example.org or letter to our Chief of Police.
-You can also call us on our non-emergency phone line, 419-882-2055 and ask to speak to a supervisor who will get the details of the incident from you and pass your sentiments on to the officer and their supervisor.
+You can call us on our non-emergency phone line, 419-882-2055 and ask to speak to a supervisor who will get the details of the incident from you.

 Complaint Process: In many instances, a complaint can be handled informally.
-Many times a complaint originates because of a misunderstanding about this Department’s function, policies, procedures, duties or the responsibilities of our members.
-Often a member of the Department or supervisor can provide an adequate explanation, but if a concern cannot be resolved in an informal manner, you have the right to make a formal complaint.
+Many times a complaint originates because of a misunderstanding about this department’s function, policies, duties or the responsibilities of our members.
+Often a member of the department or a supervisor can provide an adequate explanation, but if a concern cannot be resolved in an informal manner, you have the right to make a formal complaint.

-Contact us: Call us on our non-emergency phone number 419-882-2055 or come into our station located at 4420 King Rd. and ask to speak to a supervisor.
+Contact us: Call our non-emergency phone number 419-882-2055 or come into our station located at 4420 King Rd during business hours and ask to speak to a supervisor.